Jonashellevang/IE_MBD_2020/README.md

-# MBD-JH
+# IE_MBD_2020
 This repository contains projects carried out during my Master's in Business Analytics & Big Data program while at IE School of Human Science and Technology (IE University).

-# ShinyApplication and Leaflet for Boston Housing Data
-For an assignment in Advanced R we were given some choices of datasets from where we were to build an interactive map using any mapping tool we wanted, and R markdown file as well as a Shiny application.
-I chose the Boston Housing data and the result of the Shiny application can be viewed here: https://jonashellevang.shinyapps.io/Boston_Housing/
+Below you will find a summary of each project carried out.
+You will be able to find the same summaries whitin each respecting folder, but if you prefer to scroll through them all at the same time instead of clicking each individual folder, here you go: